Opening statements in mediation set the tone for the rest of the mediation process.

-When crafting an opening statement, it is important to keep the purpose of the opening statement in mind.
-For a mediator, the purpose of the opening statement is to ground the parties in the present and acquaint them with the process.
+When crafting opening statements, it is important to keep the purpose of the mediation opening statement in mind.
+For a mediator, the purpose of the opening statements is to ground the parties in the present and acquaint them with the process.

 To accomplish the purpose of the mediator’s opening statement, it will be necessary for the mediator to include the following elements.
-Consider this a checklist for creating an opening statement.
-Elements of the mediator’s opening statement include:
+Consider this a checklist for creating an opening statement:

 - Introductions: At the outset of the mediation, a mediator should first introduce themselves and the parties or representatives to each other.
 Establish the correct way to refer to each person in the room by first name, last name, title, or another identifier.
 It can also be helpful to establish pronouns for everyone in the room, and the mediator sharing their own can help the parties feel comfortable sharing theirs as well.